Pindiga Town: History

-Pindiga is a historic town in Akko Local Government Area, Gombe State the Jukun people from Yemen began to settle in the region of the back people in the 16th and 17th century.
+Pindiga is a historic town in Akko Local Government Area, Gombe State; the Jukun people from Yemen began to settle in the region of the back people in the 16th and 17th century.

 The emir "Sarki" of Gombe Buba Yaro began waging war against them in the village of Binga in the year 1815 A.D., but despite all of his efforts, he was unable to overcome them until the end of his life.

 The fight continues in this manner until the period of Gombe's emir, Umarun Kwairanga.
 The soldiers who combat the Jukun in the Binga region form a serious assembly of soldiers from Bauchi, Misau, Jama'are, and other places.
 Unless those who flee in the hope of saving their lives, the style of battle waged against them is called as operation kill all.

 The few who fled subsequently returned and settled on a rock they named "Kartum."
 They opted to name their new colony after the name given to them as a result of their previous settlement in Khartoum, which is now in Sudan.

 After a long amount of time on the rock, they decide to migrate to a location that is less than one and a half kilometers from their previous location and dwell on another rock known as puli, which is now known as Jukun rock and is located behind Pindiga.

 After colonial overlords defeated Gombe in a fight in 1903, they dropped Jukuns from the cliffs and settled in Pindiga.

+Climate

+Pindiga experiences a stifling and cloudy wet season, partly cloudy dry season, and year-round heat.
+The average annual temperature fluctuates between 57°F and 99°F, seldom falling below 53°F or rising over 104°F.

+Average temperature

+With an average daily high temperature of 96°F, the hot season spans 2.3 months, from February 13 to April 22.
+Typically reaching a high of 97°F and a low of 74°F, April is the warmest month in Pindiga.
+With an average daily maximum temperature below 85°F, the cool season spans 3.2 months, from July 4 to October 9.
+December is the coldest month of the year in Pindiga, with an average high temperature of 89°F and low temperature of 58°F.